cmvcamacho/continuous-integration-dashboard/README.md

 * Add support to other CI's like Jenkins, TFS, CruiseControl and so on...
 * Add support to sort projects and builds
+* Move to less css
+* Upgrade to VS2015
 * Improve deployment scripts

 ## Contributing